oqtane/oqtane.framework/README.md

 dotnet run
 ```

-- Browse to http://localhost:5001 to run the application (the Install Wizard will be displayed the first time)
+- Browse to http://localhost:5001 to run the application (an Installation Wizard screen will be displayed the first time you run the application)
 - To develop/debug the application, open the MyCompany.MyProject.sln file in the root folder and hit F5

 **Installing using source code from the Dev/Master branch:**